Business Sales Agents / Business Transfer Agents - All You Need To Know

 How much do business transfer agents charge?

 Some charge nothing at all!
 They'll take your business on, advertise it for sale and take a commission only when it's sold.
-These are the brokers that account for most of the complaints about business brokers and most of the cases that end up in court.
+These no-sale-no-fee agents are the ones that account for most of the complaints about business brokers and most of the cases that end up in court.

 Why should I use a business transfer agent?